YouTube bodybuilding starJoesthetics ‘dies from aneurysm’, aged 30

 “And he is the believer in EVERYONE,” she continued. “specially [sic] ME he believes in me that I could be better and be someone in this world.”

-Lindner had 8.4 million Instagram followers, and his YouTube videos reportedly earned over 500 million views.
+Lindner had 8.4 million Instagram followers, and his YouTube videos reportedly earned nearly 500 million views.

-Nicha said Lindner suffered an aneurysm after complaining of a pain in his neck earlier this week.She also said she was with him when he died.
+Nicha said Lindner suffered an aneurysm after complaining of pain in his neck earlier this week.She also said she was with him when he died.

 An aneurysm is an abnormal swelling or bulge in the wall of a blood vessel.